Spectral Subsampling MCMC for Stationary Multivariate Time Series with Applications to Vector ARTFIMA Processes: Subsampling Markov chain Monte Carlo

 It is by now well-known that subsampling MCMC requires a likelihood estimator with small variance, otherwise the sampler tends to get stuck \citep{quiroz2019speeding,quiroz2018sankhya}. \cite{quiroz2019speeding} propose using the \textit{difference estimator}

 with control variates $q_k(\v\theta)$ to reduce the variance.
 The second term in the first equation is an unbiased estimate of $\ell(\v \theta)-q(\v \theta)$ and is efficient if $q_k(\v \theta) \approx \ell_k(\v \theta)$ for $k=1, \dots, n$.
-The control variates homogenize the log-density terms in the estimator so that the observations can be sampled by simple random sampling \citep{quiroz2019speeding}. \cite{bardenet2017markov} propose to set $q_k(\v \theta)$ equal to a second order Taylor expansion around $\v \theta^\star$ (e.g.\ the posterior mode).
+The control variates homogenise the log-density terms in the estimator so that the observations can be sampled by simple random sampling \citep{quiroz2019speeding}. \cite{bardenet2017markov} propose setting $q_k(\v \theta)$ equal to a second order Taylor expansion around $\v \theta^\star$ (e.g.\ the posterior mode).
 An important property of this control variate is that the $q(\v \theta)$ term can be computed in $O(1)$ time.

 The control variate in \cite{bardenet2017markov} works well when the log-density $\ell_{k}(\v \theta)$ of each observation is approximately quadratic in the neighbourhood of $\v \theta^\star$ explored by the MCMC.
-There is however no guarantee that the individual log-densities $\ell_{k}(\v \theta)$ are close to quadratic in complex models, particularly in large parameter spaces where the posterior may not be highly concentrated around $\v \theta^\star$. \cite{salomone2019spectral} therefore propose a grouped quadratic control variate, in which observations are divided into groups and the log-likelihood contribution for each group is approximated by a quadratic function.
-The idea is that the Bernstein-von Mises theorem (asymptotic normality of the posterior) suggests an approximately quadratic log-likelihood for the group, given that the number of observations in the group is large enough.
+There is, however, no guarantee that the individual log-densities $\ell_{k}(\v \theta)$ are close to quadratic in complex models, particularly in large parameter spaces where the posterior may not be highly concentrated around $\v \theta^\star$. \cite{salomone2019spectral} therefore propose a grouped quadratic control variate, in which observations are divided into $G$ groups and the log-likelihood contribution for each group is approximated by a quadratic function.
+The idea is that the Bernstein-von Mises theorem (asymptotic normality of the posterior) suggests an approximately quadratic log-likelihood for the group, given that the number of observations in the group is large enough. $G$ should be chosen such that there are enough observations in each group for the approximation to be accurate.
+Note that the sampling units in this approach are the groups, and hence there are $G$ group log-likelihoods to subsample.
+For the Whittle likelihood, the order of the dataset corresponds to the order of the frequencies in the DFT (from low to high).
+The groups should then be formed via systematic sampling, so that each group contains periodogram ordinates over the whole frequency spectrum; Figure \ref{fig:ExplainGroupAndBlock} graphically illustrates this and the block setup which is now described.